Conservation & Evolutionary Genetics Group

 Research interests

 We use molecular tools to study the evolution of diversity, and assist in its conservation.
 Our research focuses on the processes that have led to the origin of the diversity of southeast Asian small mammals and south American frogs.
-We also study the genetic structure of wild populations and changes in the genetic diversity through time.
+We also investigate the role of chromosomal inversions in the diversification and local adaptation in a bird species, the common quail and study the genetic structure of wild populations and changes in the genetic diversity through time.
 Finally, we also investigate the process of domestication of mammals.

 Research organisms